-taylor swift's 'wildest dreams' video director denies whitewashing claims
+taylor swift's 'wildest dreams' director fights back against whitewashing claims

 Joseph Kahn, the director of Taylor Swift's Wildest Dreams video, continues to defend his work vehemently after the clip was accused of whitewashing and celebrating colonialism.
 The video, which premiered at the VMAs on Sunday, portrays a romance between two fictional actors, played by Swift and Scott Eastwood, that blossoms as they shoot a movie together in Africa in 1959.
 Out of Africa, the epic 1985 movie starring Meryl Streep and Robert Redford, is very much a touchpoint.

 Following a mixed reaction to the video online, Kahn released a statement insisting that "this is not a video about colonialism but a love story on the set of a period film crew in Africa, 1950".
 He also addressed accusations of whitewashing head-on, writing: "I am Asian American, the producer Jil Hardin is an African American woman, and the editor Chancler Haynes is an African American man.
 We cast and edited this video.
 We collectively decided it would have been historically inaccurate to load the crew with more black actors as the video would have been accused of rewriting history.
 This video is set in the past by a crew set in the present and we are all proud of our work."